philc/book-notes/business/better simpler strategy - felix oberholzer-gee.md

   * Michelin and tire guides
   * Dunkin Donuts and selling coffee
   * Tesla and its supercharger network
+  * Facetime and iPhones
-* Michelin's guide was not a specific complement; it helped all tire merchants
+* Michelin's guide was not a specific complement.
+It helped all tire merchants.
   * "If you want to grow the category -- a rising tide lifts all boats -- non-proprietary, industry-level complements suit your needs best.
 If your goal is to gain market share, proprietary complements are more powerful."